Practical work in developing the skills necessary for composing and revising poetry.

 - Arts and Music

-- Entry to ENGL 217 is limited to 15 students.
-Admission is subject to the approval of the Head of Department on the recommendation of the paper co-ordinator.
-Intending students must submit their three best poems to Associate Professor Jacob Edmond (firstname.lastname@example.org) by 1 May
+- ENGL 217 is a limited entry course.
+Students wishing to be considered for the class must submit their three best poems to Associate Professor Jacob Edmond (firstname.lastname@example.org) by 1 May.

 - Enrolments for this paper require departmental permission.
 View more information about departmental permission.